pfeodrippe/tla-edn-example/README.md

 ```

-Now running for the second time (or when `TLCOverrides.class` exists).
+Now running for the second time.

 ```shell
 $ make run